-Hence, the subject of the procedure – 42 bullet-proof vests – are still in the storage facilities of the Customs Office in Zamość, despite the efforts of the Open Dialog Foundation to have them returned.
-On 11th August, the Court in Tomaszów Lubelski dismissed a complaint from the attorney for the Open Dialog Foundation against qualifying these vests as evidence in customs proceedings.
+Hence, the subject of the procedure – 42 bullet-proof vests – are still in the storage facilities of the Customs Office in Zamość, despite the efforts of the Open Dialogue Foundation to have them returned.
+On 11th August, the Court in Tomaszów Lubelski dismissed a complaint from the attorney for the Open Dialogue Foundation against qualifying these vests as evidence in customs proceedings.

 As emphasised by Bartosz Kramek, Council’s Chair and Foundation’s Commercial Proxy: